VirusGames/EndlessRemixMaker/README.md

 The programme create a .rhre3 file that requires Rhythm Heaven Remix Editor by chrislo27 to play: https://github.com/chrislo27/RhythmHeavenRemixEditor

-Endless Remix Maker also uses some sprites from RHRE
+Endless Remix Maker also uses some sprites from RHRE.

 Rhythm Heaven is a property of Nintendo.
 Made only on strong love for Rhythm Heaven.